alexpods/angular2-universal-starter/README.md

-# Angular2 Universl Starter Kit
+# Angular2 Universal Starter Kit
 Enjoy Server-Side rendering and WebWorkers in your Angular2 application!

 #Quick start